karthik101/30loops-user-docs/30loops-user-docs/client.rst

     thirty list

 List all of your apps.
-It lists all apps, and each resource associated to ai resource.
+It lists all apps, and each resource associated to a resource.

 **Example:**